Best Fireproof Safe for Cash and Documents

 ELT Fire Ratings

 The ELT certification program is a safety certification scheme run by Intertek.
-Their requirements aren’t quite as stringent as UL but in addition to fire resistance, they also verify the waterproofness and impact resistance.
+Their requirements aren’t quite as stringent as UL but in addition to fire resistance, they verify the waterproofness and impact resistance.

 To test fire resistance, the safe is placed in a furnace heated to 1,200ºF for a specified period of time.
 To pass the test, the internal temperature in the safe must not exceed 350ºF.